FlipPath/UIImage-Additions/README.md

-UIImage-categories
+UIImage-Additions
 ==================

-These classes are UIImage categories written taken from Trevor's Bike Shed.
+These classes are UIImage categories written taken from Trevor's Bike Shed, then again from jchatard and modified/simplified.
+The resizing library has been updated to work with the iPhone 4 retina display.

 See author post for explanation: http://vocaro.com/trevor/blog/2009/10/12/resize-a-uiimage-the-right-way/